WomenPlusPlus/deploy-impact-21-inzone-a/src/README.md

 ```
 npm run web
 ```
-- After having  successfully completed the last step, when you want to run the project again is enough to navigate to the directory *deploy-impact-21-inzone-a/src* using the terminal and when you are in the directory run:
+- After successfully completing the last step, to run the project again it is enough to navigate to the directory *deploy-impact-21-inzone-a/src* using the terminal and when you are in the directory run:
 ```
 npm install
 ```